 Education entry grant

-Have you been unemployed for a long time, and need an upper secondary certificate in order to get a job?
-If so you may be eligible for an education entry grant.
-This is grant that you can receive for about a year in order to study in municipal adult education or at a folk high school.
-To be eligible for an education entry grant you have to be full-time unemployed and be between 25 and 56 years old.
-There are also other conditions that you have to fulfil.
+Have you been unemployed for an extended period of time and need to complete your upper secondary education in order to get a job?
+If so, you may be eligible for an education entry grant.
+This is a grant you can receive for about a year in order to attend municipal adult education or a folk high school.
+You have to be full-time unemployed and be between 25 and 60 years old to be eligible for an education entry grant.
+There are also additional conditions that you have to fulfil.

 You apply for an education entry grant in the municipality where you live.
 Your case officer at Arbetsförmedlingen or the municipality will be able to tell you who to contact.